 Follow these guidelines and tips below to ensure a safe and enjoyable journey for everyone on TransLink services.

-- Have your go card, valid paper ticket or correct fare ready before boarding.
+- Have your go card, valid paper ticket or correct fare ready.

 - To hail a bus, raise your hand to show that you'd like the bus driver to stop.
 Make sure you are standing in a visible location so the driver can clearly see you.